 These rare events were reported mostly after the second dose and in young adults and adolescents.
+They were also reported more commonly in males.
 Most cases were mild and got better with treatment.

-The Moderna vaccine may have a higher risk of these events than the Pfizer-BioNTech vaccine.
+The Moderna vaccine may have a higher risk of these events than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years.
 Because the Moderna vaccine was only recently approved for use in 12 to 17 year olds, there is more to learn about these risks for this age group after getting the Moderna vaccine.